Photo: Simon Paulin/imagebank.sweden.se

 The secondhand clothing market, both in stores and online, is also growing.
 Vintage fashion is so popular that even established chains are selling second-hand items.
 Swedish clothing company Weekday sells vintage pieces alongside new apparel, as does fashion store Grandpa.
 Sweden’s first and only vintage clothing fair, Vintagemässan, started in Stockholm in 2008, and now attracts more than 6,000 people every year.

-Swedes were more conscientious about recycling beverage containers in 2010 than ever before.
-The target of including 90 per cent of all aluminum cans and PET bottles in the recycling system is close to being reached, today hitting about 88 per cent.
+Swedes are conscientious about recycling beverage containers.
+The target of including 90 per cent of all aluminum cans and PET bottles in the recycling system is close to being reached, today hitting about 85 per cent.

 Investing in green technology